stephengaito/toolArchive/doc/SetupNFSCompileFarm.md

 8. The suite of compilers can be found in the "login path" on all machines.
 9. The source code is located in a single subhierarchy of the file system.
 10. The souce code subhierarchy is NFS mounted **read-write**.
+11. The source code subhierarchy is mounted at the *same* location on all machines.
-11. The DMUCS loadavg process is running on all compile machines.
+12. The DMUCS loadavg process is running on all compile machines.
-12. The DMUCS request server process is running on a well known machine in the local area network.
+13. The DMUCS request server process is running on a well known machine in the local area network.
-13. lms is setup on all compile servers.
+14. lms is setup on all compile servers.

 On each compile server, the NFS exported source subhierarchy  are located
 at: